andriesfilmer/gtd/cheatsheets/vim.md

 Or just run `setxkbmap -option caps:escape` but this vanishes after reboot.

 ### Numbering lines in a file
-A neat filtering trick using the 'nl' linux/unix program.
+A neat filtering trick using the 'nl' for adding linenumbers.

-    :%! nl -ba
+    :%! nl -ba                           " Whole file
+    :'<,'>! nl -ba                       " Visual selection

 ### Tabs and Spaces